 Display: Position the display to maintain a comfortable viewing distance of 510-760 mm (20-30 inches).
 Avoid glare or reflections on the display from overhead lighting or outside sources of light.
 Keep the display screen clean and set the brightness to levels that enable you to see the screen clearly.
-Press the brightness-down key or the brightness-up key to adjust display brightness.
+Press F5 or F6 to adjust display brightness.